Skip to main content

 Cybersecurity Services for Toronto Nonprofit Organizations

 Nonprofits are high-value targets for cybercriminals.
 Protect your donor data, grant disbursements, and beneficiary records with purpose-built cybersecurity powered by The Cyber Arm Security.
+Up to 25% nonprofit discount for registered Canadian charities.

-Get Security Assessment Call (416) 623-9677
+Get Free Security Assessment Call (416) 623-9677

-Why Nonprofits Are Targeted
+Why Toronto Nonprofits Are Targeted

 Phishing attacks targeting finance staff with fake vendor invoices and donation fraud are the highest-impact threat to Canadian nonprofits.
 Volunteer and staff turnover means credentials get shared, accounts don't get deprovisioned, and security training doesn't stick.
+The Canadian Centre for Cyber Security identifies nonprofits as a priority target category because they hold valuable donor and beneficiary data but typically lack the security controls of comparable private-sector organizations.

+PIPEDA requires all Canadian organizations handling personal information - including nonprofits - to implement appropriate security safeguards and notify affected individuals in the event of a breach.
+Fines for failing to report a qualifying breach reach $100,000 per violation.
 When a breach occurs, the reputational damage to donor trust can be permanent and organizationally devastating.

-PIPEDA requires all Canadian organizations handling personal information — including nonprofits — to implement appropriate security safeguards and notify affected individuals in the event of a breach.
-Failure to comply can result in regulatory penalties and reputational harm.

 Our Cybersecurity Services